ScottTorzewski/BioSignal-PCB-System/Engineering Design Document/Engineering Design Document.md

 </p>

 ### Analog Front-ENd
 The theoretical analog front-end design is made of three stages.
-FIrst, the a transimpedance amplfier (TIA) converts the photocurrent to a voltage through negative feedback.
+FIrst, a transimpedance amplfier (TIA) converts the photocurrent to a voltage through negative feedback.
+The op-amp must have sufficient input common-mode range and output voltage swing.
+The feedback resistor is calculated to maximize gain while minimizing thermal resistor noise.
 Then, a buffer stage acts as a barrier between the sensitive source and the rest of the circuit.
 It provides low-noise amplification to adjust the signal to be compatible with the ADC.
-Finally, a 2nd order Sallen-Key low pass filter specifies the bandwidth range for the input signal into the ADC.
+Finally, a 2nd order Sallen-Key low pass filter specifies the bandwidth for the input signal into the ADC.
+The cutoff frequency can be set precisely by selecting the appropriate resistor and capacitor values, while the low output impedance can drive the input of the ADC without loading down the signal.

+The pre-fabricated AFE I selected was the OPA857 TIA.
+It is specifically targeted for photodiode applications with a selectable feedback resistance, low input-referred current noise (15 nA rms), and ample bandwidth (105 MHz and 1.5 pF external parasitic capacitance for 20k transimpedance).

 OPA857 + Custom AFE design